2000 German Grand Prix: Background

+Michael Schumacher went to Germany as the championship leader with his team Ferrari under scrutiny because he had scored ten championship points over the past four races as a result of three retirements and a win in Canada while Coulthard had scored 20 championship points, reducing Schumacher's lead to six championship points.
 Jaguar's Eddie Irvine Jaguar was passed fit in the days before to the race.
 He arrived at the previous race ill with suspected appendicitis and withdrew at the conclusion of the Friday practice sessions.
 Burti replaced him.
 Irvine was later admitted to a London hospital and diagnosed with a swollen intestine.
 Irvine said he felt ready to race again: "I'm looking forward to Hockenheim.
 I have been keeping tabs on the team's Silverstone test this week and we're all encouraged by what has been achieved."

 Teams setup their cars for the long straights of the Hockenheimring circuit, necessitating reducing aerodynamic downforce and increasing aerodynamic efficiency.
 The Jaguar team included multiple characteristics in its cars.
 It replaced the huge panels mounted behind the front wheels with smaller screens mounted between the suspension.
 They also returned to the bodywork seen at the and installed a new uprated Cosworth engine.
 Jordan's new car, the EJ10B, was also introduced that weekend; the team had previously raced with their primary 2000 car, the EJ10.
 Originally scheduled to debut at the previous race in Austria, the vehicle was required to complete Fédération Internationale de l'Automobile (FIA) safety tests on its bodywork and Jordan wished to create extra spare components for the EJ10B, postponing the car's race début.